-Segmented record header display differs from that of non-segmented records only in that, instead of "Record Type:", header line 1 of each group of matching segment types displays either "Base:", for primary segments; "Base(D):", for default primary segments; or "Segment:", for secondary segments.
+Segmented record header display differs from that of non-segmented records only in that, instead of "Record Type:", header line 1 of each group of matching segment types displays either "Base:", for primary segments; "Base(D):", for default primary segments; or "; Seg:", for secondary segments.
+The leading blanks for on the heading for secondary segments causes them to appear visually indented underneathe their parent primary segment when displayed in multi-record table format.